Isaac Newton: Optics

-In his book Opticks, Newton was the first to show a diagram using a prism as a beam expander, and also the use of multiple-prism arrays.
+In Opticks, he was the first to show a diagram using a prism as a beam expander, and also the use of multiple-prism arrays.
 Some 278 years after Newton's discussion, multiple-prism beam expanders became central to the development of narrow-linewidth tunable lasers.
-Also, the use of these prismatic beam expanders led to the multiple-prism dispersion theory.
+The use of these prismatic beam expanders led to the multiple-prism dispersion theory.